SimonLaub/Transformers_Intro/README.md

 # TransformersIntro
-This folder holds a collection of transformer intro notebooks.
+This folder holds a collection of transformer intro notebooks.<br>
 Based on examples from HuggingFace.